Shabtin

-Location

 Shabtin is located 14.4 km north-west of Ramallah.
 Shabtin is bordered by Al Itihad to the east, Shuqba to the north, Ni'lin to the west, and Deir Qaddis to the south.

+Etymology

+The name Šabtīn /Šibtīn/ is Aramaic, and means ““sticks, canes”.

 History

 Just southeast of the village (at grid no. 1544/1528) is Kh.
 Shabtin, where pottery sherds from the Persian, Persian/Hellenistic, late Roman, Byzantine Umayyad/Abbasid eras have been found.
 The SWP noted "Traces of ruins" here.

 Pottery sherds from the Roman/Byzantine eras have been found at Shabtin.

 During the Crusader era, the area was a Crusader stronghold, centred around Aboud.
 Remains of a house from Crusader era have been identified in the centre of Shabtin.

 Sherds from the Mamluk era have been found in Shabtin, together with a hoard of 45 Mamluk gold coins.

 Ottoman era

+The current village was founded in the 18th century or in the early 19th century.

-Sherds from the early Ottoman era has also been found here.
+Sherds from the early Ottoman Empire has also been found here.

 In the 1840s, the village got caught up in the Qays–Yaman rivalry and was at one time plundered.

 In 1870, Victor Guérin noted the village, Cheptin, on the slopes of a hill in the distance.
 An Ottoman village list of the same year, 1870, showed that Schetin had 16 houses and a population of 42, though the population count only included men.

 In 1882, the PEF's Survey of Western Palestine (SWP) described ‘’Shebtin’’ as: "a small village in a valley, with a well to the east.
 It appears to be an ancient site, and has rock cut tombs south of it."